Topological Fukaya category and mirror symmetry for punctured surfaces: Notations and conventions

-the $\bZ_2$-foldings of the dg categories of perfect complexes and of quasi-coherent sheaves on $X$.
-We refer the reader to \cite{BFN} for a proof of the fact that, under our assumptions, the category of quasi-coherent sheaves is indeed equivalent to the Ind-completion of the category of perfect complexes.
-For more details on $\bZ_2$-folding, see for instance Section 5 of \cite{DK}.
+the \emph{$\bZ_2$-periodization} of the dg categories of perfect complexes and of quasi-coherent sheaves on $X$.
+We refer the reader to Section 1.2 of \cite{DK} for the definition of $\bZ_2$-periodization.
+All schemes appearing in this paper will be quasi-compact and with affine diagonal.
+All DM stacks will be global quotients of such schemes by affine groups.
+Using the terminology introduced in \cite{BFN}, these are all examples \emph{perfect stacks}.
+This implies in particular that, if $X$ is such a scheme or stack, the category of quasi-coherent sheaves over $X$ is equivalent to the Ind-completion of its category of perfect complexes